davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

 </td>
 <td class="content">Spring Boot does not properly recognize
 <code>spring.session.store-type=[gemfire|geode]</code> even though
-Spring Boot for {pivotal-gemfire-name} is set up to handle either of these property values (that is, either <code>gemfire</code> or
+Spring Boot for VMware GemFire is set up to handle either of these property values (that is, either <code>gemfire</code> or
 <code>geode</code>).</td>
 </tr>